MRB61/StockCarp/README.md

 <img src="static/STOCKCARP_logo.png" alt="StockCarp logo" width="120" />
 I was interested in Monte Carlo Tree Search and I love pokemon, so I created StockCarp.

+**NEWS**
+You can play against StockCarp on showdown VGC 2025 reg I. Just challenge and it will accept if it is live at the moment.

 StockCarp is a battling bot for the competitive pokemon format VCG.
 Everything is coded from scratch.

 I am aware that there is a whole infrastructure with smogon and pokemon showdown where I could implement it faster.
 But I was interested in improving my coding so I recreated the whole pokemon battle enviorment.